ZawLattNaung/cp1404practicals/prac_02/reflection.md

 ## What are you currently doing poorly for practicals in this subject that you will change?

-I am not confident when working with files and with the tulip program.
+I am not confident when working with files and with the tuple .
 I need to spend more time learning and practicing these topics.

 ## What are you doing really well for practicals in this subject?